 Plan Year: July 1 through June 30 Definition of Active Member: First day of biweekly payroll period following employment for new Department employees or immediately following transfer from other City departments.
-Projected Covered Payroll: \$1,141,875,615 for 2019-2020 plan year.
-Projected Distributions: \$15,581,092 for first year (Projected Covered Payroll times two-year average of actual distributions as a percent of actual payroll) increasing 3.25% per year thereafter.
+Projected Covered Payroll: \$1,211,798,340 for 2020-2021 plan year.
+Projected Distributions: \$16,092,332 for first year (Projected Covered Payroll times two-year average of actual distributions as a percent of actual payroll) increasing 3.25% per year thereafter.
 Net Investment Return: 3.50%, net of investment expenses.
 The information and analysis used in selecting this assumption is shown in the Proposed Change in Investment Return Assumption for Death and Disability Funds letter dated June 12, 2019.
 Consumer Price Index (CPI): Increase of 2.75% per year.
 Payroll Growth: Increase of 3.25% per year.
 Member Contribution Rate: Employees start contributing on the first day of the payroll period following the completion of 26 continuous weeks of Department and/or City service at the rate of \$1.00 for each biweekly payroll period.
 Department Contribution Rate: Rate recommended by Board's Actuary multiplied by the total monthly equivalent of compensation.
-Funding Method: Annual contributions equal the present value of all future disability payments for those expected to become disabled during the year with an adjustment for interest credited to the reserves.
+Funding Method: Annual contributions equal the present value of all future disability payments for those expected to become disabled during the year with a further adjustment for interest credited to the reserves.
 Subject to modification by the Board's funding policy.
-Funding Policy: Recommend a contribution rate to reach a target general reserve equal to 20% of the claim reserve at the end of a fixed (rolling) five years period.
+Funding Policy: Recommend a contribution rate to reach a target general reserve equal to 20% of the claim reserve at the end of a fixed (rolling) five-year period.
 Claim Reserve: The sum of the Open Claim Reserve and the Pending Claim Reserve.
-Open Claim Reserve: The number of open claims times the reserve factor specified in Section IIID(2) of the Plan.
-The reserve factor was increased to \$15,050 in 2012, \$16,000 in 2013, \$17,600 in 2014, \$18,450 in 2015, \$18,700 in 2016, decreased to \$18,100 in 2017, increased to \$18,400 in 2018 and \$19,200 in 2019.
-These reserve factors are provided by the Retirement Office and accepted by Segal Consulting without audit.
-Pending Claim Reserve: 1/26 of the total benefits paid during the preceding fiscal year.